mikkelme/MastersThesis/README.md

 - Cleaned up in computes and fixes.
 - Working on pipeline for configuration folder (numpy files) -> data.
 - Doing some test on bigger sheets.
 So far nothing alarming og surprising.
 Not really a big difference in stability other than it might stabilize a bit faster than small sheets.
+- Submitted first automatic from-arrays-to-multi-run runs and updated framework for analyzing new data astructure.
+- Observed that the rupture test was not fool proof.
+I will try to implement the only secure thing I can think off: Locate nearest neighbours to all atoms and check if these neighbours is nearby throughout the simulation.